 Surprisingly it is still an often misunderstood term, even among companies that rely on magnetic components.

-Essentially, gauss refers to the intensity of the magnetic field or, put another way, how much magnetic field is in a given area.
+Essentially, gauss refers to the intensity of the magnetic field or, put another way, the amount of magnetic field in a given area.

 Magnet pull strength vs gauss